ellenwterry/Introduction/README.md

 About Professor Terry

 Ellen Terry began her career in M&A analysis at **Deloitte**, focusing on forecasting and valuation modeling.
 She later joined **Microsoft**, leading development of industry models and solutions *(i.e., cross platform templates)* - she was also involved in research work at the **Santa Fe Institute**.
-Post-Microsoft, she joined **GE** as Director of Planning and Programs, and **JP Morgan** as VP - Data Science.
-She's currently a Professor at Bauer and an independent consultant, as well as a jazz musician *( [ellynsong](https://www.ellynsong.com) )*.
+Post-Microsoft, she joined **GE** as Director of Planning and Programs, and later, **JP Morgan** as VP - Data Science.
+She's currently a Professor at Bauer and an independent consultant.
+She is also a jazz musician *( [ellynsong](https://www.ellynsong.com) )*.

 ------